The AI Doesn't Read Words. It Reads Numbers.

 Why Does It Cut Text This Way?

 Arabic words fall into the complex category because of the lack of Arabic training data compared to English.
 Less data → fewer complete Arabic words in the vocabulary → more aggressive splitting.
+(The exact splits depend on each model's learned vocabulary; these are illustrations.)

-How the Vocabulary Was Actually Built: Byte-Pair Encoding
+How the Vocabulary Was Built: Byte-Pair Encoding

-The BPE Algorithm — 3 Steps
+The BPE Algorithm

-BPE in action — building "the" from characters
+BPE building "the" from characters:

-This is why English has a richer vocabulary than Arabic in any given tokenizer — the BPE algorithm found and encoded more frequent English patterns because there was more English text to learn from.
+Result: "the " is ONE token — it appears millions of times in English.This is why English has a richer vocabulary than Arabic in any given tokenizer — BPE found and encoded more frequent English patterns simply because there was more English text to learn from.

 Impact #1: Cost

 Every AI model charges you per token — not per message, not per word.
-Per token.
+And input (what you send) and output (what it replies) are billed separately.
+Here's what the major models cost as of early 2026:

-Notice how every model charges separately for Input (what you send) and Output (what the AI replies).
-You're paying for both directions.
-And notice the range — GPT-4o mini at $0.15 input vs Claude Opus at $5.00.
+Pricing as of March 2026 — always check official provider pages for current rates.
+Notice the range: GPT-4o mini at $0.15 input vs Claude Opus at $5.00.
 Understanding tokens lets you pick the right model for the right job.

 The English vs. Arabic Gap